 - Benefit Period

 Complete the form on this page to request long term care insurance costs and comparisons specific to your situation.

 Wyoming Long Term Care Insurance Partnership policies cost about the same as other policies, when they contain similar benefits.
 It’s important to note that some of the required benefits of a Wyoming Long Term Care Partnership policy can limit a consumer’s choice in benefit design.
 Thus, a consumer may benefit by comparing to non-Partnership long term care insurance as a wider range of choices may be available and more suitable to their situation.
 An insurance agent specializing in long term care insurance can assist you in making this comparison.

 A qualifying long term care insurance partnership policy acquired in another under another state’s qualifying Long Term Care Partnership program, allows you to retain your asset protection if you move to Wyoming.
 In this scenario, the State of Wyoming will also recognize any accumulated asset protection for Medicaid qualification if you’re already receiving benefits under your Partnership long term care policy before you move to Wyoming.
 The following is a good resource on long term care insurance partnership programs in Wyoming and other states.

-How to Buy Long Term Care Insurance In Wyoming
+Long Term Care Insurance Companies in Wyoming